Richard P. Hallion

 Richard P. Hallion is Senior Adviser for Air and Space Issues, Directorate for Security, Counterintelligence and Special Programs Oversight, the Pentagon, Washington, D.C.
 He is responsible for analysis and insight regarding the conceptualization, evolution and utilization of sensitive national technological programs and related subject areas.

-Hallion graduated from the University of Maryland in 1970.
+Hallion graduated from the University of Maryland, College Park in 1970.
 He has experience in science and technology museum development, research and management analysis, and has served as a consultant to various professional organizations.
 He has flown as a mission observer in a range of military and civilian fixed and rotary-wing aircraft.
 Hallion is the author and editor of various books relating to aerospace technology and military operations, as well as articles and essays for a variety of professional journals.
 He also teaches and lectures widely.